 The Chest Muscles

-If you’re going to be trying to bulk up for a massive chest, you need to be informed on what exactly you are working to build.
+If you’re going to be trying to bulk up for a massive chest, you need to be informed on what exactly you are working to build body.
 In addition to providing a strong and aesthetic physique, a well trained chest will often improve the overall health of its owner as well as the ability to perform daily tasks with much greater ease.
 The chest is made of the pectoralis major and pectoralis minor, both of which you will be working on.

 The pectoralis major, or more commonly referred to as just “pecs” make up the largest portion of your chest muscles.
 It is a thick and wide muscle located right under the breast, which extends out across your chest from the shoulder to your breast bone.
 A developed pectoralis major is quite evident in males which make them greatly sought after for vanity’s sake.
 The muscle contains at least 6 separate sets of muscle fibers, which allow portions of the muscle to be moved independently.
 Composed of a sternal head and a clavicle head, the pectoralis major aids in the extension and flexion of the arm.

 A second pectoral muscle, the pectoralis minor, is situated underneath the pectoralis major.
 The thinner, smaller sibling of the pectoral duo extends from three origin points on the ribcage.
 The primary functions of the muscle are the stabilization, depression, abduction, protraction, and the upward and downward rotation of your scapula.
 Together your pectoralis major and pectoralis minor form your pecs and play a crucial role in both arm and deep inhalation.